-The most sensitive and/or subjective assumptions that have the potential to affect the outcome of the impairment assessment for the Steam vessels are the projected charter hire rate used to forecast future cash flows for non-contracted revenue days (the "re-chartering rate") and the discount rate used.
-The average re-chartering rate over the remaining useful life of the vessels used in our impairment exercise for the Steam vessels was \$41 per day (December 31, 2018: \$58 per day).
-Increasing/decreasing the average re-chartering rate used by \$5 per day would result in an aggregate decrease/increase in the impairment charge of \$92,742.
-The discount rate used for the Steam vessels was 7.25% as of December 31, 2019 (December 31, 2018: 7.00%).
-Increasing/decreasing the discount rate by 0.5% would increase/(decrease) the impairment loss by \$18,326/(\$19,556), respectively.
+As of December 31, 2020, the most sensitive and/or subjective assumptions that have the potential to affect the outcome of the impairment assessment for the Steam vessels are the projected charter hire rate used to forecast future cash flows for non-contracted revenue days (the "re-chartering rate") and the discount rate used.
+The average re-chartering rate over the remaining useful life of the vessels used in our impairment exercise for the Steam vessels was \$40 per day.
+Increasing/decreasing the average re-chartering rate used by \$5 per day would result in an impairment reversal of \$90,403/ impairment loss of \$94,337, respectively.
+The discount rate used for the Steam vessels was 6.4% as of December 31, 2020.
+Increasing/decreasing the discount rate by 0.5% would have resulted in an impairment loss of \$21,758/ impairment reversal of \$11,417, respectively.